Contributing to super

 Limits for non-concessional contributions

 From 1 July 2013 excess non-concessional contributions can be released.
 To obtain a release you will have to wait for the ATO to issue you with an excess non-concessional contribution determination and you have 60 days to let the ATO know what you want to do.
 A notional amount of investment earnings on those funds will be taxed within your annual income tax return.
+If excess non-concessional contributions are not released these are taxed at 47%.

 3. Spouse contributions